Presidency of Bongbong Marcos: Flood control

 President Bongbong Marcos (third from right) surveying an unfinished flood control project site in Baliwag, Bulacan, on August 20, 2025.

 During his Third State of the Nation Address in July 2024, President Marcos touted his administration's implementation of more than 5500 flood control projects in the Philippines, adding the promise to initiate ten additional large-scale projects for the next 13 years that will cost more than 500 billion.
 However, due to the floods caused by Typhoon Carina (Gaemi) and the southwest monsoon (habagat) in the succeeding days, his administration was heavily criticized for the perceived failures of the flood control projects, with the Department of Public Works and Highways (DPWH) later admitting that the projects were largely for "immediate relief" while its other major projects encountered delays.
 The agency also cited improper garbage disposal as among the major factors for floods in Metro Manila.
 In preparing the national budget for 2025, President Marcos vetoed several flood control projects, mostly from Central Luzon and Cagayan Valley, that would have cost 16.7 billion.

 According to Senator Erwin Tulfo, Marcos sacked a wealthy DPWH Undersecretary for alleged corruption.
 The alleged dismissal of the undersecretary, whom Tulfo himself had declined to name, came after Marcos held his Fourth State of the Nation Address where he denounced officials who have been profiting from flood control programs.
 Undersecretary Roberto R. Bernardo, however, denied that he was removed by the president due to corruption, explaining that he had simply went on a three-month medical leave to treat his spinal condition.

+Marcos established the Independent Commission for Infrastructure (ICI) in September 2025 to investigate corruption allegations relating to the country's public works projects.
+Baguio Mayor Benjamin Magalong resigned from the ICI in September and former DPWH Secretary Rogelio Singson resigned in December.
+On December 17, 2025, Bagong Alyansang Makabayan (BAYAN) said that the Independent Commission on Infrastructure has excluded the president in its probe, noting how the commission has failed to charge the Marcos government for its pork barrel funds, budget insertions, and alleged kickbacks.